2020 ACC Basketball Predictions

 Pittsburgh – Just when Jeff Capel looks like he is starting to get some traction with this program, another key player leaves.
 This offseason it was the transfer of Trey MGowens, robbing the Panthers of returning all five starters and suiting up one of the best backcourts in the ACC.
 Pitt’s only hope is that the starters continue to show improvement – they won 16 games last year after just 14 the year before – and that one of the freshmen or transfers blows up for this squad.
 If not, they will stay in the bottom tier.

 Projected ACC Standings:

 11. Boston College

-Robert Ferringo is a writer and a professional sports handicapper for Doc's Sports.
-He is considered one of the best college basketball handicappers in the country and has produced three straight profitable college hoops seasons.
-That includes nearly $7,000 in profit last year and over $32,000 in nonconference profit over the last five years.
+Robert Ferringo is a member of the Basketball Writer's Association of America and a professional sports handicapper for Doc's Sports.
+He is considered one of the best college basketball handicappers in the country and has an unrivaled run of 13 of 14 winning nonconference seasons.
+Robert’s $100-per-Unit clients have banked a remarkable $68,470 in the last 13 years with his nonconference picks (November and December) alone.
+There is no better moneymaker in the nation and Robert is looking forward to another amazing season.
 You can sign up for his college basketball picks and get more information here.